 A few years back, Des Moines Public Schools had planned to use Martin Luther King, Jr day as a snow make up day, but it was overturned by the school board based on good speaking and listening skills of many people.
-However since then, this Monday is not in session, not even virtually on this MLK Day 2021.
+Since then, MLK’s Monday is for all of us to celebrate what he helped to accomplish.

 I also think he would appreciate students being in the classroom on the 3rd Monday in January learning and growing!
-(What would students think of virtually learning back in the early 1960s??!!)
+(What would students think of virtual learning back in the early 1960s??!!)
 The doctor obviously had a passion for education, as did his wife Coretta, and knew how important learning is at every age.
 I totally agree!
 Dr. King’s teachings continue to evolve throughout communities across our country.

 At the end of July of 2019, my husband and I visited the Martin Luther King National Civil Rights Museum at the Lorraine Motel in Memphis, Tennessee.
 We found it to be a special place filled with thoughtful, soulful and educational experiences.

 You may know that on the evening before he was assassinated, Dr. King was preparing to lead a protest march to help support striking sanitation workers.
 Dr. King was hard at work doing his job to help others do their hard jobs.

 Thank you to the city sanitation workers and thank you to the city street sweepers.
 I appreciate your work.
 Des Moines is a beautiful city filled with people who care about our community and I’m proud to live here.

 Thank you Dr. King for your call to service helping working people across the nation.
 I’m particularly fond of this quote:

 “If a man is called to be a street sweeper, he should sweep streets even as a Michaelangelo painted, or Beethoven composed music or Shakespeare wrote poetry.
 He should sweep streets so well that all the hosts of heaven and earth will pause to say, ‘Here lived a great street sweeper who did his job well.” ~ by Dr. Martin Luther King.